-- COVID-19 activity: - o COVID-19 wastewater levels at all Huron County facilities are increasing, except for Wakeman which is decreasing slightly. - o COVID-19 reported cases in both Ohio and Huron County are increasing. - Flu activity in Huron County began to increase over the past week. - o According to the CDC, flu activity in Ohio is now very high. - Flu activity in Huron County is currently increasing with nineteen (19) positive flu tests and zero (0) flu-related hospitalizations. - RSV activity: - RSV activity for Region 5 (Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio) is currently moderate but rising.
+- COVID-19 activity: - COVID-19 wastewater levels at both Norwalk and Wakeman facilities are seeing an increase while New London and Monroeville are decreasing. - o COVID-19 reported cases in Ohio are increasing while Huron County cases are decreasing. - Flu activity in Huron County continued to increase over the past week. - o According to the CDC, flu activity in Ohio is now very high. - Flu activity in Huron County is increasing with seventeen (17) positive flu tests and nine (9) flu-related hospitalizations. - RSV activity: - o RSV activity for Region 5 (Minnesota, Wisconsin, Illinois, Indiana, Michigan, and Ohio) is currently decreasing.